Sandra Stewart | August 6, 2018

 Confidence in the solution, market particularities, the company’s personality and other factors will determine whether now or later is the best time.
 There is no one right answer, but there are ways to mitigate risk in either situation.

-Mitigation: If “act now” is the choice, PR strategy can mitigate risk with seriously buttoned-up messaging: carefully qualified language, spokespeople who stick to the script, and uncertainties addressed in a direct (if high level) way.
+Mitigation: If “act now” is the choice, a PR strategy can mitigate risk with seriously buttoned-up messaging: carefully qualified language, spokespeople who stick to the script, and uncertainties addressed in a direct (if high level) way.
 If “act later” is the choice, prepare for being second by building a case for being best: impressive case studies, third-party validation, airtight market analysis and buyer commitments lined up.

 Q2: Tell a rich story or skim the surface?